JonathanSalwan/ROPgadget/README.md

 Features I would like to add in the future are:

-  - Support for shared libraries (currently they are ignored).
-  - Support for windows binaries.
+  - Support for exploit generation on windows.
   - Support for other architecures.
   - Improve optimality of generated payloads.